Jiminator/ImprovedMetis/README.md

 # Final Code for CS598: Systems for GenAI

-This repository contains code to reproduce the experiments of our work with Improved Intra-Operator Parallelism for Distributed LLM
+This repository contains code to reproduce the experiments of our work with Improved Model Sharding for Distributed LLM Training.
-Training.

 ## Install
 To run this project, you need to install the required packages.
 Follow the steps below to install the dependencies using the [requirements.txt](requirements.txt) file.